Pro-rata holiday entitlement is an amount of holiday that’s in proportion to the holiday entitlement of a full-time employee.

 While you can’t round down holiday entitlement, you may wish to round up to the closest full or half-day to make allocating the leave more straightforward.
 You don’t have to do this though.

 If you offer the statutory minimum paid holiday, another easy way to calculate how much paid holiday part-time workers are entitled to is to multiply the number of days worked per week by 5.6.

 If your full-time employees are entitled to more than the statutory minimum, you must ensure that your part-time employees receive a pro-rata equivalent of that amount.

-For example, if your entitlement for full-time employees is 36 days, a part-time worker working 3 days a week would receive 3/5ths of 36 (3/5 x 33) = 21.6 days.
+For example, if your entitlement for full-time employees is 36 days, a part-time worker working 3 days a week would receive 3/5ths of 36 (3/5 x 36) = 21.6 days.

 See how our software can help